CAS CERTIFICATE: each student will receive a certificate with exact dates, hours and description of the accomplished programme and CAS duties.

 Thursday: Kayak trip to Santi Petri

-Saturday: Excursion Cadiz – Torre del Tajo, beaches of Cadiz, market
+Saturday: Excursion to Cadiz – Torre del Tajo, beaches of Cadiz, market

 Sunday: Departure from Vejer to Malaga airport

-Post-Dinner IB Core reflections, group activities & free time & curfew
+Afternoon/Evening IB CAS reflections, group activities and free time

-The families in Vejer de la Frontera have all been carefully selected, based on several criterias including kindness, location, quality of the lodging, equipment and meals.
+The families in Vejer de la Frontera have all been carefully selected, based on several criteria including friendliness and hospitality, the home environment and meals as well as the location and quality of the lodging.

-More importantly, families are selected on the basis of their hospitality, kindness and positive feedback from previous students over the years and you can choose to stay either alone or two students per family.
+More importantly, families are selected on the basis of positive feedback from previous students over the years and you can choose to stay either alone or two students per family.

 Departure day with drop-off at Malaga airport.